 BlueField OOB Ethernet Interface

-The BlueField OOB interface is a gigabit Ethernet interface which provides TCP/IP network connectivity to the Arm cores.
+The NVIDIA® BlueField® networking platform's (DPU or SuperNIC) OOB interface is a gigabit Ethernet interface which provides TCP/IP network connectivity to the Arm cores.
 This interface is named

 oob_net0 and is intended to be used for management traffic (e.g., file transfer protocols, SSH, etc).
 The Linux driver that controls this interface is named